 Malaysia customers, please read this

 The online store is designed for international customers.
-For customers in Malaysia, please contact us directly.
-If your payment method is direct bank transfer, we will give you some discount.
+For customers in Malaysia, please contact us directly so that we can waive 5% PayPal charges if you pay by direct bank in for purchase of new items.

 International shipping